 This is an idea proposed in 2011 as a Cambridge Computer Science Part II project, and has been completed by Nicholas Skehin.
-It was supervised by Anil Madhavapeddy as part of my Functional Internet Services project.
+It was supervised by Anil Madhavapeddy as part of the Functional Internet Services project.

 Writing internet servers is a difficult proposition.
 On some levels it seems as though we haven’t made much progress since the 1970s, as popular servers such as Apache and nginx for HTTP, BIND for DNS and qmail for IMAP for many Internet protocols still tend to be written in C. While it is not impossible to write robust software in C, it does tend to be extremely difficult and almost all of the above have suffered from their fair share of security vulnerabilities.
 With the advent of higher level programming languages, this does not need to be the case any longer.
 Modern functional languages such as OCaml and Haskell can be competitive performance-wise with C on many workloads.
 In many cases their emphasis on purity where possible comes with significant benefits when moving towards an environment where concurrent execution is the norm rather than the exception.